Nursing Social Media Do's and Don'ts

 - Don’t do anything that could degrade or embarrass your profession

-Yet, the consequences of a violation in patient privacy or insensitivity to an employer or co-workers are very real and even detrimental to offending nurses both financially and for their licensure.
+Yet, the consequences of a violation of patient privacy or insensitivity to an employer or co-workers are very real and even detrimental to offending nurses both financially and for their licensure.

 But beyond penalties themselves, remember that you are a representative of your profession.
 Give the world a positive impression of your beloved career.